-The ITF rules sparring is a continuous, semi-contact sparring discipline promoted by three International Taekwondo Federations and a number of other organisations worldwide.
-In competition hand and foot attacks to both the head and the body are allowed, and the scoring system differentiates points based on the weapon and target area, awarding them as follows:
+The ITF rules sparring is a continuous, semi-contact sparring discipline promoted by three large organisations all known as the International Taekwondo Federation, which split from the original ITF group ca. 2002, as well as a number of other offshoots worldwide.
+The scoring and penalties vary slightly between the different organisations, but competition generally allows hand and foot attacks to both the head and the body, with the points awarded differentiated based on the weapon and target area, awarding for example:

 - One (1) point: any valid hand technique to a target area, or foot technique to the mid-section area

-- Two (2) points: any valid jumping hand technique to a target area, jumping foot technique to the mid-section area, or foot technique to the high-section area
+- Two (2) points: any valid jumping hand technique to the high-section area, jumping foot technique to the mid-section area, or foot technique to the high-section area

 - Three (3) points: any valid jumping foot technique to the high-section area

 Competitors wear foot and hand protection equipment, as well as groin and head guards.
-Bouts of 2×2 minutes of continuous sparring are scored by three to five judges, full-force blows are not allowed, and knockouts result in a disqualification of the attacker, with the precise rules varying between the various organisations.
+Bouts are typically two rounds of two minutes of continuous sparring, scored by three to five judges.
+The level of contact must be controlled, with full-force blows prohibited and knockouts resulting in a disqualification of the attacker.
 At the end of the bout judges declare whichever competitor scored the most points the winner.
 Fouls in ITF rules sparring include heavy contact, attacking a fallen opponent, leg sweeping, holding/grabbing, intentional attack to a target other than allowed for example, attacks below the belt.